sotosAdis92/8Bit-Tic-Tac-Toe/README.md

 ## 8BIT TIC TAC TOE

 8Bit Tic Tac Toe is a small game I made with JavaFX in my 3rd Year of university as a project for the class "Human Machine Interaction", that mainly focused on UI practices and UX, the game offers 1 player and 2 player mode with time.
-The game was made by myself, with copyright free sound effects I found online
+The game was made by myself, with copyright free sound effects I found online.

 Below are some screenshots taken from the latest version of the game: